 Every year there is usually a raffle with the main prize being a trip to Thailand.
 All proceeds from the festival which is organised by The Rotary Club of Warwick go to good causes in Warwick and those who are in need in Thailand.
+In 2012 the rotary club helped to fund a dialysis machine for Amnat Charoen in Northern Thailand.

 Warwick Market Place